-- Promote California HERO and YGRENE programs by providing links on the City's website and making brochures available at City counters. - Continue to promote and support Pacific Gas and Electric Company programs that provide energyefficiency rebates for qualifying energy-efficient upgrades by providing a link on the City's website and making brochures available at City counters. - Expedite review and approval of alternative energy devices (e.g., solar panels). - Assist lower-income households with energy efficiency through the County's Housing Assistance Rehabilitation Program. - Encourage developers to be innovative in designing energy-efficient homes and improving the energy efficiency for new construction.
+- Promote California HERO and YGRENE programs by providing links on the City's website and making brochures available at City counters. - Continue to promote and support Pacific Gas and Electric Company programs that provide energyefficiency rebates for qualifying energy-efficient upgrades by providing a link on the City's website and making brochures available at City counters. - Expedite review and approval of alternative energy devices (e.g., solar panels). - Assist lower-income households with energy efficiency through the County's Housing Assistance Rehabilitation Program.
+Target additional outreach for this program to houses in the city's original downtown core square mile area. - Encourage developers to be innovative in designing energy-efficient homes and improving the energy efficiency for new construction.